lawrencemulders/cryptoapp/README.md

 Objectives for in the future:
 (1) Apply ML algorithms towards predicting macro behavior (e.g. crypto winters),
-(2) Deploying NLP towards idenifying market sentiment, and (3) Building a user-friendly interface which allows these functionalities to be accessed
+(2) Deploying NLP towards idenifying market sentiment, and (3) Building a user-friendly interface which allows these functionalities to be accessed.

 More to follow soon :)